FuriousYETI/Automatic-Time-Table-Generation-Hello-World-/README.md

 # Automated Time-Table Scheduling for IIIT Dharwad
 # Introduction

-- Creating and maintaining a timetable at IIIT Dharwad is a complex scheduling task.
-The existing manual, slot-based method using spreadsheets or PDFs is rigid, error-prone, and time-consuming.
+- Creating and maintaining academic timetables at IIIT Dharwad is a complex and time-consuming task.
+The existing manual, slot-based system using spreadsheets or PDFs is rigid, error-prone, and inefficient.

-- This project aims to automate timetable generation using intelligent scheduling algorithms to ensure optimized, conflict-free, and dynamic timetables.
-The system will also integrate with Google Calendar and support additional modules such as exam scheduling and seating arrangements.
+- This project automates timetable generation using intelligent scheduling algorithms to produce optimized, conflict-free, and dynamic timetables.
+The system supports integration with Google Calendar, and can be extended to handle exam scheduling and seating arrangements.

 # Objectives

-- Generate conflict-free and optimized timetables while respecting academic and administrative constraints.
+- Generate conflict-free and optimized timetables while adhering to academic and administrative constraints.

 - Provide real-time updates and cross-platform accessibility.